webforge-labs/psc-cms/migrate-1.9.xx.md

-Migration to 1.9
+Migration to 1.10
 ====================

-this migration is non BC breaking, if you're not using symfony cli on windows.
+this migration is non BC breaking.

+To update just use php 5.6 (upgrade to jessie on debian)

 ## Major changes

-- uses Webforge 1.10. which uses webforge/process 1.2 which has a symfony bug for escaping arguments for windows cli commands fixed.
+- removed setting mbstring internal encoding per ini_set in `Psc\CMS\Container`